FrancisVila/MFT_convert/content/en/docs/TransferCFT/governance_services_intro/register_CG.md

 > **Note**
 >
-> When running in a z/OS environment you must additionally set the am.passport.superuser with the user that will start the Copilot server.
+> Note: When running in a z/OS environment you must additionally set the am.passport.superuser with the user that will start the Copilot server.

 #### Define UCONF parameters used for {{< TransferCFT/axwayvariablesComponentLongName  >}} instance identification

 Set the parameters used to identify a Transfer CFT instance.
 Follow these guidelines, otherwise the registration will fail:

 - The length of the `cft.instance_id` value is limited to 24 characters.
-- The address set in <span class="code">`cft.full_hostname`</span> must be reachable from {{< TransferCFT/PrimaryCGorUM >}}.
+- The address set in `cft.full_hostname` must be reachable from {{< TransferCFT/PrimaryCGorUM  >}}.

 ```
 uconfset id=cft.instance_id, value=<cft_id>